 This book describes six years’ rooking throughout the UK, with brief excursions to mainland Europe.
 Read it, and you will never think of crows as boring again.

 Crow Country is nature writing at its most enjoyable.
-I particularly enjoyed its lack of sentimentality.
+I particularly appreciated its lack of sentimentality.
 Cocker clearly loves his crows, but he sees them for what they are: fascinating, living and breathing bundles of blood, flesh and feathers.
 We’ll probably never understand what’s going on inside their heads, but Cocker does at least have a go.